-Mayo Clinic Hospice is committed to providing hospice care in a homelike setting.
-The following services are provided:
+Mayo Clinic Hospice provides a full range of hospice care in a homelike setting:

 - Physician services